 Keep in mind, there are different types of convection ovens.
 Some have a single fan, some have multiple fans, some have extra heating elements, etc. You can read about the differences over at Yale Appliance.

 Some foods cook better with the convection feature activated and some cook worse.
-Generally speaking, soft baked goods such as cakes and custard that need moisture don’t do well with the convection feature.
+Generally speaking, soft-baked goods such as cakes and custards that need moisture don’t do well with the convection feature.
 They will appear done from the outside but won’t be done on the inside.
 Most meats, casseroles, pies, pizzas, cookies, and any foods that should have a crispy or crusty exterior, cook the best with the convection fan running.

 Because the moving air decreases moisture and keeps the heat at a consistently higher temperature, cooking time and temperatures need to be adjusted when using the convection feature.
 A rule of thumb is to reduce the heat by 25 degrees and shorten the cooking time by about one-half to two-thirds.